 Get A Bike That Fits

 If your bike doesn’t fit properly, you won’t be able to ride it very well.
 This could put yourself and other road users at risk.
 If the bike is too small, you will find it very uncomfortable and difficult to peddle correctly.
 Too big, and you could spend most of your cycling trying not to wobble off!
 So you need to get the correct size bike.
 No matter whether you are getting an entry-level bicycle or a professional road bike.
-When you are browsing in the shop, ask a sales assistant to help you find the best bike for you.
+When you are browsing in the shop, ask a sales assistant to help you find the best bike for you, using a road bike size chart.
 They will know exactly what to look for.
 The saddle and handlebar need to be positioned according to your height.
 This will help you reach the pedals and handles easily.
 Some shops have certified fitters who can take your measurements and swap parts of a bike if necessary.
 But remember, this extra service will usually cost you.

 Test A Few Different Models